stat545ubc-2022/assignment-b3-mullinslp/README.md

 # STAT545B: Assignments B3 + B4 by Liam Mullins

 ## Overview
 This resporitory was created by Liam Mullins to hold information related to Assignments B3 and B4 for STAT 545B at the University of British Columbia.
+This README.md file contains an overview of the repository purpose and contents.

 Liam chose to complete *option A* for *Assignment B3*, adding features to an already exisiting *BC Liquor Shiny App by Dean Attali*.
 Liam's modified version of this app can be accessed through the following [link](http://mullinsl.shinyapps.io/BCLIQUOR_VersionLiam_STAT545)